Yuli Gurriel Player Props: Marlins vs. Padres

-Yuli Gurriel and his .465 on-base percentage over his past 10 games (114 points higher than his season-long percentage), will be in action for the Miami Marlins against the San Diego Padres and Ryan Weathers on May 30 at 6:40 PM ET.
+On Wednesday, Yuli Gurriel (batting .400 in his past 10 games) and the Miami Marlins play the San Diego Padres, whose starting pitcher will be Blake Snell.
+First pitch is at 6:40 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Angels.
+He had a hitless showing in his most recent game (0-for-3) against the Padres.

 Yuli Gurriel Game Info & Props vs. the Padres